GitHub Agentic Workflows

 Section titled “Integrity Filtering Blocking Expected Content”

-For public repositories, min-integrity: approved is applied automatically, restricting agent visibility to content from owners, members, and collaborators.
-This is intentional for sensitive operations.
+On public repositories, min-integrity: approved is applied automatically — restricting agent visibility to content from owners, members, and collaborators.
+As a result, workflows can’t see issues, PRs, or comments from external contributors, and triage workflows don’t process community contributions.

 To allow all contributors (only safe when the workflow validates input and uses restrictive safe outputs):